jdswalker/Interpreter-in-Prolog/README.md

 ## Overview

 #### Motivation:
 This Prolog program was developed in as part of a term project for CSCI 3136, [Principles of Programming Langauges](academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&entitytype=CID&entitycode=CSCI+3136), in the winter semester of 2016.
 The program can read a simple space-delimited script to calculate a result.
-I am currently updating it so it can handle functions with more than one parameter.
+While the interpreter is functional, it can currently only handle functions that use a single parameter.

 #### Required Tools:
 - [SWI-Prolog](http://portableapps.com/apps/development/swi-prolog_portable)

 #### Program Status & Known Issues:
 - [x] Tokenizer is working
-- [ ] Lexer is working
+- [x] Lexer is working
+- [x] Grammar is defined
-- [ ] Grammar is working
+- [x] Parser is working
 - [ ] Symbol Table is working
 - [ ] Interpreter is working
 - [ ] Modify so multi-argument functions can be used as input